yonatanvolog/jenga-ai-solver-build/README.md

 - A user to play against one of our **AI agents**.
 - Observing **AI agents** playing against each other to see how they handle the game.

-Please note that all the following you can do on a Windows machine only!
+Please note that all the following you can do on a Windows machine only, and only in Pycharm!

 ## How to play
 1. Go to prod_environment and run the only .exe file that is there.